TikTok Trends That Parents Should Be Aware Of

 Have you ever seen your child recording themselves trying to master all the steps to a 10-part TikTok dance routine?
 If so, you probably know how alluring the pull to participate in TikTok trends can be for kids.
 TikTok is a huge part of tween and teen culture these days, influencing everything from fashion and slang to music and memes.

 Humor is a big part of TikTok, and puns, skits, and humorous observations are common all throughout the platform, no matter what the subject matter is.
 TikTok trends revolving around the same format or sound go viral often, relying on the power of hashtags.
 While this category is typically harmless, sometimes it can evolve into one of many dangerous TikTok challenges when the user tries doing something to cause physical harm or danger to elicit a stronger response from the audience.

 Waking up in the morning

 These trends on TikTok feature lyrics to a child singing song about trying to get over a challenging time in life.
 Then, it jump-cuts to a video of something from the user’s past that was embarrassing or awkward.
 This trend works especially well for Gen Z, as they often have a lot of easily accessible (and cringey!) video footage from when they were younger.

-Another humorous self-deprecating trend, these videos incorporate a colorful, interactive clown filter with silly music.
+These humorous self-deprecating trends on TikTok incorporate a colorful, interactive clown filter with silly music.
 People use it to recount times they “were a clown” — that is, when they did something silly or embarrassing.
 Using the clown emoji while texting means the same thing!

 Regardless of what you think about TikTok, it’s hard not to be impressed by some of the craftsmanship that goes into the production of some videos.
 Splicing together scenes, adding sound effects, and embedding text are just a few of the ways users express themselves.
 These types of trends urge users to find something about their inner world or life experiences and share it with others.